-Your participation in the trial will last for 1 year and follow-up assessments will take place at 3, 6 and 12-months.
+Your participation in the trial will last for 1 year and follow-up assessments will take place at 3, 6 and 12-months, irrespective of which group (1 or 2) you are allocated to.

-The research team will send you a pack at 3, 6 and 12-months after your first visit to ask you to:
+The research team will send you either an email or pack in the post at 3, 6 and 12-months after your first visit to ask you to:

-- Complete a questionnaire this can be done either electronically or on paper.
-This is expected to take no more than 20-25 minutes to complete. - Wear the actigraph watch for 7 days (at 6 and 12 months only). - Keep a sleep diary for 7 days (at 6 and 12 months only). - Send back the actigraph watch and diary in a pre-paid envelope.
+- Complete a questionnaire this can be done either electronically, on paper, or over the phone with one of our researchers.
+This is expected to take approximately 30-40 minutes to complete. - Wear the acti-watch for 7 days (at 6 and 12 months only). - Keep a sleep diary for 7 days (at 6 and 12 months only). - Send back the acti-watch and diary in a pre-paid envelope or drop off at your GP practice (at 6 and 12 months only).